Get the best finish for walls before hanging wallpaper or painting

 2. Vertically – best if you are putting lining paper on to paint it as it is easier smoothing lining paper down the wall.

-If you do want to hang the lining paper vertically and wallpaper over the top, start from the place where you are going to hang the first length of wallpaper and hang a half-width of lining paper.
+If you do want to hang the lining paper vertically and wallpaper over the top.
+Start from the place where you are going to hang the first length of wallpaper and hang a half-width of lining paper.
 Continue with full widths across the rest of the wall.
-This is okay if the two papers are the same width, but be aware that lining papers are available in different widths and we recommend planning so that two lots of seams do not fall in the same place.
+This is okay if the two papers are the same width, but be aware that lining papers are available in different widths.
+We recommend planning so that two lots of seams do not fall in the same place.

 For the best results, we recommend:

 - Measuring your wall and doing some calculations.
-By doing these calculations you can avoid being left with a very thin strip of lining paper to hang at the base of the wall, which can be very fiddly and could come off the wall.
+By doing these calculations you can avoid being left with a very thin strip of lining paper to hang at the base of the wall.

 - Marking a straight horizontal line on the wall, so you can hang the lining paper straight, overlapping and trimming off any excess.
 If you hang lining paper flush against the ceiling you can be left with gaps as walls are rarely perfectly straight.